Death toll from devastating Maui fire reaches 106, as county begins identifying victims

 Green has said the flames raced as fast as a mile (1.6 kilometers) every minute in one area, fueled by dry grass and propelled by strong winds from a passing hurricane.

 The blaze that swept into centuries-old Lahaina last week destroyed nearly every building in the town of 13,000.
 That fire has been 85% contained, according to the county.
-Another blaze known as the Upcountry fire was 60% contained.
+Another blaze known as the Upcountry fire was 75% contained as of Tuesday evening.

 The Lahaina fire caused about $3.2 billion in insured property losses, according to calculations by Karen Clark & Company, a prominent disaster and risk modeling company.
 That doesn’t count damage to uninsured property.
 The firm said more than 2,200 buildings were damaged or destroyed by flames, with about 3,000 damaged by fire or smoke or both.